 The types of processes for risk management to be implemented will depend on the size of the charity and the nature of its financial affairs.

-For example, to ensure uniform observance of the 5 Governance Standards throughout all the operations of the Charity, it is recommended that the employment contracts or handbook of non-director officers and committee members (whether they are volunteers or paid employees) of an entity impose these same obligations on such persons.
+For example, to ensure uniform observance of the five governance standards throughout all the operations of the charity, it is recommended that the employment contracts or handbook of non-director officers and committee members (whether they are volunteers or paid employees) of an entity impose these same obligations on such persons.

-Where a charity, registered with the ACNC is not a company incorporated under the Act, but is a legally recognised entity (such as an association) the governing body must also adhere to the 5 Governance Standards.
+Where a charity, registered with the ACNC, is not a company incorporated under the Act, but is a legally recognised entity (such as an incorporated association) the governing body must also adhere to the five governance standards.

-Importantly, to fulfil the duty of good faith under the Act directors must exercise "independent judgement".
-In the case of Blackwell v Moray (1991) 5 ACSR 255 the Supreme Court found that a director who simply adopted the preferences of the company's majority shareholder, without exercising independent judgement, had breached his duty of good faith, namely, to act bona fide in the exercise of the discretion required of a director so as to act for the benefit of the entity.
+Importantly, to fulfil the duty of good faith under the Act directors must exercise 'independent judgment'.
+In the case of Blackwell v Moray (1991) 5 ACSR 255 the Supreme Court found that a director who simply adopted the preferences of the company's majority shareholder, without exercising independent judgment, had breached their duty of good faith, namely, to act bona fide in the exercise of the discretion required of a director so as to act for the benefit of the entity.

 Volunteer directors must always declare perceived or actual conflicts of interest.

-Directors should take extreme care not to allow their company or not for profit organisation to trade while insolvent.
-Where an entity continues to trade whilst insolvent, and it is found by a Court that the director has not acted with appropriate care and diligence the directors may lose the protection of the corporate veil and be found personally liable for the company's debts.
-Additionally, these directors may be the subject of criminal proceedings for their breaches of the Act (S588G of the Act) – A director will be found to have breached his duties if he is aware that there are grounds for suspecting the company of being insolvent and/or a reasonable person in a similar situation in the company's circumstances would have been so aware.
+Directors should take extreme care not to allow their company or not-for-profit organisation to trade while insolvent.
+Where an entity continues to trade while insolvent, and it is found by a court that the director has not acted with appropriate care and diligence the directors may lose the protection of the corporate veil and be found personally liable for the company's debts.
+Additionally, these directors may be the subject of criminal proceedings for their breaches of the Act (s588G of the Act) — a director will be found to have breached their duties if they are aware that there are grounds for suspecting the company of being insolvent and/or a reasonable person in a similar situation in the company's circumstances would have been so aware.

 Insurance and indemnities cannot assist a director who is guilty of any criminal offence or reckless act.